Tamerbekir/Tamer-NoSQL-Social-Network-API/README.md

 # NoSQL-Social-Network-API

-# ORM - E-Commerce-Back-End

 ## Description

-This application is the back end of an social networking API.
+This application is the back end of a social networking API.
 A user is able to create user accounts, add friends, and post thoughts.
 The user is also able to add reactions to thoughts and add friends to other users.
 A user is also able to delete their friends, their thoughts as well as their account if they wish.
 Users are also able to create reactions on other thoughts.
 Lastly, a user can update their thoughts as well as their username if they wish.

 This is all done on the backend API endpoint routes: